 Bear Hunting on Bolton Lake

 Our hunters are allowed one adult bear without cubs and an unused bear tag can also be used to take a wolf, so if a wolf comes to the stand, we highly recommend taking him right away!
 Our licensed guides will skin your bear for whatever type of mount you would prefer and you can take some meat home as well if desired.
-Our success rate is 100% for our spring bear hunts up until 2018 when one of our hunters did not get the opportunity to shoot his target Bear although he saw many others.
+Our success rate was 100% for our spring bear hunts up until 2018 when one of our hunters did not get the opportunity to shoot his target Bear although he saw many others.
 Please do not shoot the first bear that comes to the stand, unless it’s a real good one!
 Color phase bears are very common in our area and you can target any particular bear you see on the cameras.
 It is difficult to give an accurate percentage of color phase bears, but rest assured if you want to take a Cinnamon/Brown or Blonde, there’s always a few to pick from hitting our baits!
 Once your Bear hunt is complete, fishing is available when your guide is done skinning and freezing your trophy.
 If your hunting partner is still working on filling his/her tag, fishing will not be the priority as baiting and making sure your partner is successful will be our main concern.
 Extra guides are available to take hunters fishing while our main hunting guides are concentrating on the baits and the hunters success.

 Hunting Packages Include:

 *All prices are per person.
 Taxes and gratuities are not included.

 A $2000 deposit is required when booking your trip.
 This deposit is non-refundable and non-transferable.
 Trip balance is due 30 days prior to trip start date.

 Bolton Lake Lodge is not responsible for weather conditions, acts of war or acts of God affecting your trip.